adolfodelarosades/Curso_MongoDB_University/Chapter1_Introduction.md

 Nos alegra que estés aprendiendo con nosotros y buena suerte.

+### Quiz

+**Problem:**

+What resources are available to help you complete this course?

+Check all answers that apply:

+* An in-class discussion forum where you can ask questions and help your fellow learners :+1:

+* Teaching assistants to field questions and provide guidance on the course :+1:

+* A personal chef

+* Laundry service

 ## Lecture: Are you Behind a Firewall?

 ### ¿Estás detrás de un firewall?